shoefer/shoefer.github.io/_drafts/2015-07-25-real-dim-data.markdown

 -

 ### <a name="further"></a>Footnotes:
 1. <a name="[1]"></a>Let us assume that a pixel can take a finite number of values.
 We assume that only 1 digits after the decimal point are allowed.
 So we have the numbers 0, 0.1, 0.2, ...
 0.9, 1.0, which are 10 in total.
 We have 945 pixels, this makes 10<sup>945</sup> possible images.
-This is a 1 with 945 trailing zeros!

-2. <a name="[2]"></a>To cite the [mathematician Ian Stewart](http://books.google.de/books?id=dUhMAQAAQBAJ&pg=PA182&lpg=PA182&dq=Classical+mathematics+concentrated+on+linear+equations+for+a+sound+pragmatic+reason:+it+could+not+solve+anything+else.&source=bl&ots=PuRT666z3D&sig=YBZtoUP_y0siL0RUXfC14keMGe4&hl=de&sa=X&ei=upteVPDfBIysPJChgZgE&ved=0CCsQ6AEwAQ#v=onepage&q=Classical%20mathematics%20concentrated%20on%20linear%20equations%20for%20a%20sound%20pragmatic%20reason%3A%20it%20could%20not%20solve%20anything%20else.&f=false): "Classical mathematics concentrated on linear equations for a sound pragmatic reason: it could not solve anything else."